Hemala52/Hotstar-Clone/README.md

 # Hotstar-Clone

-Welcome to the landing page of our Hotstar clone project, created following a YouTube bootcamp by devtown!
+Welcome to the landing page of Hotstar clone project, created following a YouTube bootcamp by devtown!

 ## Overview